pauljt/scanjs/README.md

 scanjs
 ======

 - Static analysis tool for javascript codebases.
-Scanjs uses Esprima to convert sources to AST, then walks AST looking for patterns.
+Scanjs uses Acorn to convert sources to AST, then walks AST looking for patterns.
 - Works on both client and server side

 Client-side instructions